elonwalt/journeymap-docs/client/basic-usage.rst

 so far, displayed as it was when you discovered them.
 It also provides access to JourneyMap's :ref:`settings` and a number of map display options.

-For more information on the full-screen map, please see :ref:`the full-screen page <full-screen>`.
+For more information on the full-screen map, please see :ref:`the full-screen map page <full-screen>`.

 The Webmap
 ----------